ssowers2/datafun-04-eda/README.md

 ### Step 3: Add gitignore and requirements.txt files (if starting project from scratch)
 1. Create new file in root project folder named: ".gitignore" If the name or location is not exact, it will not work.".gitignore" files are used to keep things out of GitHub like .venv and secrets
 2. Find the .gitignore file in the root of this repo and paste the below contents as a starting point.
-Contents will vary based on the project:
+Contents vary based on project:

 # This .gitignore file lists content that does NOT need to be tracked in the project history